Pipelines¶

 to generate stage results.
 The result output from prior stage can be passed to its subsequent stage

 as inputs, so that produces further results.
-DISCO uses pipeline template
+DISCO uses pipeline template and pipeline

-to manage the DISCO analysis workflow.
+config to manage the DISCO analysis workflow.

 To generate a pipeline template file and create a pipeline config file based on it, use this group command: